LSU has moved up 5 spots in new AP Top 25 poll released Sunday

 - Navy

-LSU will play Arkansas next Saturday, October 19 at Reynolds Razorback Stadium in Fayetteville, Arkansas.
+LSU is 5-1 so far this season and 2-0 in the SEC.
+The Tigers will play Arkansas next Saturday, October 19 at Reynolds Razorback Stadium in Fayetteville, Arkansas.
 Kickoff is set for 6 p.m.